-For some of us, change is the spice of life that keeps us interested and excited, while others need to ease into change, and are creatures of habit.
-No matter if change excites or frightens us, we need to accept that it is around the corner!
+For some of us, change keeps us interested and excited, while others are creatures of habit.
+No matter if changing our routine excites or frightens us, we need to accept that it’s always around the corner!

-2017 is here!
-It’s a funny thing because it is just a number and yet it represents a lot more than that.
-New Year’s resolutions start flying and the opportunity to let go of what wasn’t working and start new routines is both motivating and exciting for some.
+The start of a new year is a curious thing; even though it’s just a number, it represents a lot more than that.
+Expectations, as well as, New Year’s resolutions soar, and the opportunity to let go of what wasn’t working and start new routines and habits is both motivating and exciting for some.
 For others moving from their comfort zones can be challenging.

 Can you commit to change?

-But what about the kind of change that takes us by surprise?
-New management at work, a brand new project gets put on our desk, our kids reach a new stage in their development are examples of change that take us by surprise.
+Situations including new management at work, a new project gets put on our desk, our kids reach a new stage in their development are examples of change that take us by surprise.
 One thing is for sure, “change is necessary and inevitable” for individuals and businesses to flourish in today’s fast-paced world.
-We need to overcome the fear that change drives and begin to embrace change.
-Most people are able to adapt to change, even if at first it is difficult.
-Remember that past experiences show you that change in one way or another was for the better, or opened up doors, opportunities or experiences that weren’t there before.
-The only thing that makes change difficult is your attitude towards it.
+We need to overcome the fear that change drives and begin to embrace it.
+Most people can adapt to change, even if at first, it is difficult.
+Remember, past experiences show a change in one way or another was for the better; it opened doors, provided opportunities or lessons that weren’t there before.
+One thing that can make change difficult is a negative attitude towards it.

 Preparing for change is essential.

 The best way to deal with change successfully is to prepare for it!
-We know that we do not have control of everything that happens in our lives.
-People change and our personal and professional lives change on a regular basis, therefore, if we allow ourselves to anticipate change then it stops us from dealing with strong emotions such as shock, fear, surprise and disappointment when change arises.
+We know that we do not have control over everything that happens in our lives.
+People change, and our personal and professional lives change regularly; therefore, if we allow ourselves to anticipate change, then it stops us from dealing with strong emotions such as shock, fear, surprise, and disappointment when change occurs.

-An exercise that I recommend when I am facilitating emotional intelligence presentations and consulting is to consider spending some time on a regular basis to generate a list some important changes that could potentially happen in your personal and professional lives and some actions you may take if the change happens.
+An exercise I recommend when facilitating emotional intelligence presentations or consulting is to spend time regularly preparing for change.
+Begin by generating a list of some significant changes that could potentially happen in your personal and professional lives and some actions you may take if the change happens.
 This type of contemplation and problem solving will strengthen your skills and make you more flexible and adaptive.

-The following are 5 Reasons Change Is Good for You published in the Huffington Post by Amber Rose Monaco, Founder of Climb Out of The Cubicle.
+The following reasons why change is good, was published in the Huffington Post by Amber Rose Monaco, Founder of Climb Out of The Cubicle:

 - You are pushed out of your comfort zone.